almamedia/rest-api-testing-starter-kit/README.md

 API testing starter kit
 =======================

-- Requires [NodeJS](http://nodejs.org/) `v0.10` or newer

-MochaJS API tests.
+[SuperTest](https://github.com/visionmedia/supertest) API tests with [Mocha](http://visionmedia.github.io/mocha/).
 This is a starter-kit which you can copy to your own projects.

 Installation
 ------------

+- Requires [NodeJS](http://nodejs.org/) `v0.10` or newer

 Install [Nodemon](http://nodemon.io/) and [Mocha](http://visionmedia.github.io/mocha/) globally:
 ```sh